brendenwest/cis126/README.md

 Students will also need the following free resources:

 * A https://replit.com account
+* A https://www.codestepbystep.com/ account (using your Pierce College email)
 * A modern, syntax-highlighting code editor.

 #### Reference